dylankane/Design-In-Ply/TESTING.md

 - The site has also been tested through the lighthouse text in the chrome dev tools.
 Below is a screenshot of the results from each page.

+- Lighthouse test of index.html

 ![lighthouse test on index.html image](documentation/lighthouse-index.html.png)

+- lighthouse test of galler.html

 ![lighthouse test on gallery.html image](documentation/lighthouse-gallery.html.png)

+- lighthouse test of about.html

 ![lighthouse test on about.html image](documentation/lighthouse-about.html.png)